 Where does all the money go by the end of each month?
 Put a budget-tracking app on your smartphone, and you'll no longer need to wonder.
-Whether you're interested in tracking your expenses — tax time is getting closer, after all — or you're planning to save up for something down the road, there are plenty of apps that can help you easily set a budget and log your expenses, and even do some micro-investing on the go.
+Whether you're interested in tracking your expenses — tax time is getting closer, after all — or you're planning to save up for something down the road, there are plenty of apps that can help you easily set a budget, log your expenses, and even do some micro-investing on the go.
 Here's a selection of our favorite budgeting and personal finance apps for Android and iOS devices.

 PocketGuard (Android, iOS) is an all-in-one bank account tracking and budget management app that shows you how much you've got in your accounts, as well as how much you can afford to spend for the day.
 The app connects to your bank and card accounts through an encrypted, read-only connection, allowing you to quickly view the status of your accounts and transactions while remaining secure.
 The app automatically sorts your purchases, subscriptions, and bill payments, and factors in your previous spending factors to provide you an estimate as to how much you can safely spend from your accounts without going into the red.